-Children with medical conditions which may require emergency attention, e.g diabetes/ epilepsy, will have an individual healthcare plan- all adults involved with the child will have their attention drawn to this information.
+Children with medical conditions which may require emergency attention, e.g. diabetes/ epilepsy, will have an individual healthcare plan- all adults involved with the child will have their attention drawn to this information.

-A file containing all up to date, individual healthcare plans are on the notice board in the school office and kept with medication if required in the locked grey cupboard in the school office is kept in the school office.
+A file containing all up to date, individual healthcare plans is on the notice board in the school office and kept with medication if required in the locked cupboard in the school office.